jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

         super(state);
     }

-    // Initialize the new Shapes object with a deep copy of Shape objects within the sourceShape. private Shapes(Shapes sourceShapes, String state) {
+    // Initialize the new Shapes object with a deep copy of Shape objects within the source composite. private Shapes(Shapes sourceShapes, String state) {
         this(state);
         for (Shape shape : sourceShapes.shapes) {